kantimam/json-formvue/README.md

 └── ...
 ```

+### Versioning
+This package follows the [semantic versioning](https://semver.org/) policy.
+Add a Git tag to a commit to resolve it using npm.

 ## Base components
 Base components should not have anything related to store.
 They should only serve as vuetify wrapper.